ESSENTIALS OF DIAGNOSIS

 Reports from Bergano, Italy, the epicenter of the 2020 SARS-CoV-2 pandemic in Italy, describe a small cluster of 10 children with a Kawasaki-like disease, called multisystem inflammatory syndrome in children (MIS-C).
 Those reports come from the peak time of the SARS-CoV-2 pandemic in Bergano (mid-February 2020 to mid-April 2020).
 Two of 10 children’s nasal swabs tested positive for SARS-CoV-2 PCR and 80% had positive SARS-CoV-2 serology tests, albeit not contemporaneously with the clinical Kawasaki-like disease.
 Another small cluster of children with MIS-C was reported from England; the first 10 children in the English report tested positive for a SARS-CoV-2 antibody.
 Since these initial reports, there have been multiple reports of similar disease from the United States and other European countries.
 This new syndrome raises the question of whether MIS-C is an immune response to SARS-CoV-2.

-A clinical diagnosis of classic or “complete” Kawasaki disease requires the presence of at least 5 days of fever, usually high-grade (over 39°C to 40°C) and four of the following five criteria: (1) bilateral nonexudative conjunctivitis (begins shortly after the onset of fever), (2) oral changes of erythema and cracking of lips, strawberry tongue, and erythema of oral and pharyngeal mucosa; (ulcers and pharyngeal exudates are not consistent with Kawasaki disease), (3) peripheral extremity changes (erythema and edema of the hands and feet in the ...
+A clinical diagnosis of classic or “complete” Kawasaki disease requires the presence of at least 5 days of fever, usually high-grade (over 39°C to 40°C) and four of the following five criteria: (1) bilateral nonexudative conjunctivitis (begins shortly after the onset of fever), (2) oral changes of erythema and cracking of lips, strawberry tongue, and erythema of oral and pharyngeal mucosa; (ulcers and pharyngeal exudates are not consistent with Kawasaki disease), (3) peripheral extremity changes (erythema and edema of the hands and ...